pkolt/bitmap_editor/README.md

 ## FAQ

-### Why is my image distorted?
+### Why my image show wrong?

 ![Distorted image](./docs/distorted_image.jpg)

 For some LCD displays such as the SSD1306, the image width must be a multiple of 8.
-If this requirement is not met, you will see a distorted image when displayed.
+If this requirement is not met, you will see a wrong image when displayed.

 Just use an image width that is a multiple of 8.